 In addition, to offer guests a personalized experience, you can use this information to push special deals and local offers – all adding up to a better guest experience and increased revenue opportunities.

-As you learn more about your guests, you can adjust a room experience to your guests’ preference, be it temperature, music, food, and more.
+As you learn more about your guests, you can adjust a room experience to your guests’ preferences, be it temperature, music, food, and more.
 Such tailored experiences tell your guests you care about them and increase loyalty.

 You can use upselling platforms to seamlessly drive more revenue and upsell efficiently to their guests with tailored needs.